Does the European Union need its own army? Afghanistan withdrawal revives an old debate.

 The E.U. has set lofty targets before.
 In 1999, member states pledged to build a military force of up to 60,000, but it never materialized.
 Instead, the bloc has had multinational “battle groups” of about 1,500 troops since 2007, but they’ve never been deployed, due to a lack of funding and political will.

-The battle groups are “a paper tiger,” Pothier said, and they underscore the challenge of developing a bloc-wide military.
+The battle groups are “a paper tiger,” Pothier said, and they underscore the challenge of developing a blocwide military.

 “I think what’s missing is: What do you want an army for?”
 Pothier said.
 “To do what?
 To deter the Russians?
 To ensure access to European seas?
 To go after the bad guys, the terrorists?”